kajcryp/apache_beam_test/README.md

 ![image](https://user-images.githubusercontent.com/67463671/185491673-96bf3857-8426-43a7-89bd-ac47c61834e8.png)

-The unit test above is to show how the filter of only including records above 20 in the transaction amount should affect the results
+The unit test above is to show how the filter of only including records above 20 in the transaction amount should affect the results.